Rahul-krishnakumar/news-scraper-api/README.md

 # news-scraper-api

-API which returns scraped web data from the Time website
+An API created with Nodejs to scrape the Times website and return data on the 5 latest stories on the site.

+### Routes

+- **/**: Sends a response saying the API is up
+- **/getTimeStories**: Sends the title and link for the 5 latest stories on the Time website